Scandinavia trip planning: which country should you go to?

 Travel in Denmark

 And last but not least there’s Denmark.
 To be honest, it is my least favorite country in Scandinavia.
-I have been there on a few occasions on holiday (in a house near Esbjerg) but I cannot remember that I found it very impressive as a nature lover.
-This does not change the fact that there is plenty to see and do, but a little less for nature lovers than the other Scandinavian countries.
-Because it has been years since I was on vacation, I don’t have any blogs about it.
+I have been there on a few occasions on holiday or drove through on the way up to Sweden.
+This does not mean that there is plenty to see and do, but a little less for nature lovers than the other Scandinavian countries.
+Since it has been years since I was on vacation, I don’t have any blogs about it.

 Denmark highlights